-- the ability to solve micro-economic problems using logical and quantitative skills; - the ability to think critically and analytically on 'real world' issues and to analyse critically a range of micro-economic policy issues: - the ability to evaluate micro-economic arguments and evidence; and - the ability to present micro-economic arguments orally and in writing.
+- the ability to solve micro-economic problems using logical and quantitative skills; - the ability to think critically and analytically on 'real world' issues and to analyse critically a range of microeconomic policy issues; - the ability to evaluate micro-economic arguments and evidence; and - the ability to present micro-economic arguments orally and in writing.

-Module code: ECOH612 Semester 1 NQF level 8 Module name: Macroeconomics
+Module code: ECOH612 Semester 1 NQF level 8 Module name: Macro-economics

-- integrated knowledge of the functioning of the macro-economy over both the short and long run in order to analyse key economic concerns of economic growth, unemployment, inflation, and business cycles; - an ability to integrate different viewpoints concerning the interrelationships and interdependencies of the economy as a whole and to evaluate macroeconomic policy recommendations; - · an ability to communicate written macroeconomic analysis and policy evaluation reliably, accurately and coherently; and - acceptable behaviour within the academic environment, inclusive of adherence to rules on plagiarism and copyright principles, and the ability to interact and collaborate effectively with others whilst taking co-responsibility for his/her own learning progress.
+- integrated knowledge of the functioning of the macro-economy over both the short and long run in order to analyse key economic concerns of economic growth, unemployment, inflation, and business cycles; - an ability to integrate different viewpoints concerning the interrelationships and interdependencies of the economy as a whole and to evaluate macro-economic policy recommendations; - an ability to communicate written macro-economic analysis and policy evaluation reliably, accurately and coherently; and

+• acceptable behaviour within the academic environment, inclusive of adherence to rules on plagiarism and copyright principles, and the ability to interact and collaborate effectively with others whilst taking corresponsibility for his/her own learning progress.